octolens/legacy-changelog/README.md

 ## Deploying

 You can deploy your blog to any hosting provider that supports Next.js.
 We recommend [Vercel](https://vercel.com), as it is the easiest way to deploy Next.js apps.

-To deploy you'll need to make sure you include the right environment variables.
-You can find some examples of our environment variables in the [`.env.local.example`](https://github.com/juneHQ/changelog/tree/master/.env.example) file.

 ## Routes